MicrosoftDocs/azure-dev-docs/articles/terraform/best-practices-compliance-testing.md

     docker pull eerkunt/terraform-compliance
     ```

 1. Run [docker run](https://docs.docker.com/engine/reference/commandline/run/) to run the tests in a docker container. **The test will fail**.
-While the first rule requiring existence of tags succeeds, the code doesn't comply with the full specification in that the `Role` and `Creator` tags are missing.
+The first rule requiring existence of tags succeeds.
+However, the second rule fails in that the `Role` and `Creator` tags are missing.

     ```bash
     docker run --rm -v $PWD:/target -it eerkunt/terraform-compliance -f features -p tf.out